-- opening all windows and doors - turning up thermostats
+- opening all windows and doors

+- turning on fans

+- turning up thermostats

 During this time the air outside may be fresher and you may choose to leave your building while ventilating.
-Once the building is completely ventilated, return all equipment to normal settings and operation.
+Once the building is completely ventilated. return all equipment to normal settings and operation.